kyma-project/busola/lambda/README.md

 ## Development server

-Run `ng serve --port 4000` for a dev server.
-Navigate to `http://localhost:4000/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve --port 4000 --ssl true` for a dev server.
+Navigate to `https://localhost:4000/`.
+The application reloads automatically if you change any of the source files.

 ## Code scaffolding